home-assistant/home-assistant.io/source/hassio/architecture.markdown

 ### {% linkable_title Host %}

-The operating system that runs Hass.io.
 Our pre-build images are based on [ResinOS].
 Any Linux machine can be turned into a Hass.io host by running [the installer][linux].

 ### {% linkable_title Supervisor %}

-The supervisor offers an API to manage the host and the running Docker containers.
+The supervisor offers an API to manage the host and running the Docker containers.

 ### {% linkable_title Configuration panel %}